Last Updated on 10th September 2021

 These hostels are run independently, providing a place to sleep for backpackers.
 Each Backpacker hostel normally has its own niche (such as running tours, events etc).
 They normally have far more character and personality.
 These hostels are my favourite ones.
 Also staying at one of these hostels, you supporting local businesses.

 Hostels have evolved greatly over the last 20 years and many are Flashpacker or Boutique hostels.
 These usually have a very high standard of customer service and have a more contemporary design.
 These hostels generally target slightly older and tech-savvy guests.
 These hostels will have many services/amenities that you would expect at a three-star hotel.

 How do hostels work?
 General FAQs

 1. What do I get when I book a bed in a dorm room?

-These really depends on the hostel.
+These really depend on the hostel.
 At a minimum, you will get a bed, (shared) bathroom facilities, and free WiFi.
 But most hostels offer various amenities such as a living room-style common room, kitchen facilities, guest computers, board games, a pool table etc. A lot of hostels will have a bar and some even have a restaurant as well.

-2. Do hostels provide bedding, towels and toiletries?
+2. Do hostels provide bedding?

-3. Do hostels have showers?
+4. Do hostels have showers?